shahverd/shahverd.github.com/_books/contents/2018-12-01-The Subtle Art of Not Giving a F*ck.md

 ---
 layout: book
-title:  The Subtle Art of Not Giving a F*ck
+title:  "The Subtle Art of Not Giving a F*ck"
 author: mostafa
 categories: [ Books ]
-tags: [  ]
+tags: [  Self-help, Personal development, Psychology, Philosophy, Lifestyle, Authenticity, Meaning, Happiness, Resilience ]
 image: images/books/the-subtle-art-of-not-giving-a-fuck.jpeg
-description: My review of the book 'The Subtle Art of Not Giving a F*ck', by Mark Manson
+description: "My review of the book 'The Subtle Art of Not Giving a F*ck', by Mark Manson"
-rating:
+rating: 4

 comments: true
 featured: true